yuankailiu/utils/docs/kamb-setup.md

 # initialize it
 ~/tools/miniforge/bin/mamba init bash

 # Close and restart the shell for changes to take effect.
 exit                         # logout
 ssh kamb                     # login again; you will see on your command line prompt: (base) username@kamb

-# set conda-forge as the default conda channels
+# set conda-forge as the default conda channel
 conda config --add channels conda-forge conda config --set channel_priority strict